nyorain/vil/docs/design.md

   the application commands wait for our submissions to complete, if it writes any resource we read.
-  Except, when the application submission is on same queue as our gui submissions, we don't need this, a cmdBarrier (that we always insert at the end of our gui submission) is enough.
+  Except, when the application submission is on same queue as our gui submissions, we don't need this, a cmdBarrier (that we insert at the end of our gui submission) is enough.
   	- if we don't have timeline semaphores and we already waiting upon the gui submission from another application submission (and they